 Gato Island's Nudibranch City offers more nudibranchs of unbelievable colors and patterns.
 Cathedral, on the other hand, is the best topography dive at Gato.
 Impressive rock formations here reach up toward the surface, and the sunlight penetrates into their midst with a heavenly aura that gives the site its name.
 Cathedral is another great place to see circling whitetips.

-Liveaboards diving Gato Island usually visit the Malapascua area for one to three days on Visayas itineraries of 6, 10 or 12 nights.
+Liveaboards diving Gato Island usually visits the Malapascua area for one to three days on Visayas itineraries of 6, 10, or 12 nights.
 On liveaboard.com, the S/Y Philippines Siren and M/V Seadoors both visit Gato; Siren on its 10-night Visayas trips, and Seadoors on its 6-night Visayas itineraries, with an occasional 12-night journey.
-At least one of their dives will be at Gato.
+At least one of their lives will be at Gato.
 These liveaboards usually require a budget of around 250 to 350 euros per night.

 The experience level required by liveaboards diving Gato Island is Open Water, with either ten or twenty dives, depending on the itinerary.

 Cebu City and Malapascua are the departure locations in the Philippines for liveaboards to Gato Island.
 Cebu City is a booming metropolis and the regional capital of the Visayas, with a port that sends ferries, cargo ships, and liveaboards out in every direction.
 Getting to Cebu City is easy with a 1.5-hour flight from Manila or direct flights from select Southeast Asian countries nearby.
 International flights can get to Cebu City via a transfer in Asia.
 Malapascua, on the other hand, has no airport, but it can be reached by taxi, van, or bus (and small boat).
 From Cebu City, getting to Malapascua requires a five-hour bus journey; taxis take about half that time.